- Research Project

 c-HRC Grasshopper plug-in Complex Hiprafter Construction – simple fabrication of complex wooden forms

-A plug-in developed for the 3D modelling software Rhinoceros at the Institute for Digital Economy in the Construction and Wood Industry IdBH makes it easy to manufacture flowing architectural forms from wood.
+A plug-in developed for the 3D-modelling software Rhinoceros at the Institute for Digital Economy in the Construction and Wood Industries (IdBH) makes it easy to manufacture flowing architectural forms from wood.
 It brings the ability to produce any number of complex geometric shapes to a wide market.

 - Project management Miro Bannwart